Bird Migration: Birds of the Mississippi Flyway

 - Ruby-Throated Hummingbirds: If you’re not sure that you have ruby-throated hummingbirds in your area, try an inexpensive Hummingbird Feeder to see if any will show up.

 - Orioles: Your oriole friends will thank you for offering them some nectar or jelly.
 In fact, if you’ll find a number of birds will enjoy our jelly feeder, including robins.
-The Deluxe Oriole Nectar Feeder includes a number of oriole-attracting features.
+The Fruit Trio 30 oz Nectar Feeder includes a number of oriole-attracting features.

 - Finches: One thing about feeding finches is that you can very selectively opt to feed them with specific feeders and seed.
 By doing so, you won’t have any nuisance birds or squirrels digging through your feeder.
-The All-in-One Finch Feeder is one of your best bets for finches.
+The Upside Down Thistle Finch Feeder is one of your best bets for finches.

 - Large birds: Some of the larger birds on the list need to have a broad area to land on, so feeding them can sometimes be difficult.
 Try the Squirrel Be Gone II Home Style feeder, which also keeps squirrels from your bird seed.
 Another option is the Tall Tulip Garden Lantern Feeder, which has a wide seed tray that wraps around the entire feeder.